go101/immutable-value-proposal/README.md

 One bit means whether or not the value itself can be modified.
 The other bit means whether or not the values referenced by the value can be modified.

+At compile phase, **_read-only_** is not represented as a type property.

+### Runtime implementation

+Beside the next to be explained reflection part, the inpact on runtime made by this proposal is not large.

+Each internal method value should maintain a `fixed` property.
+This information is useful when boxing a fixed value into an intrface.

 ## New reflection functions and methods and how to implement them

 The current `reflect.Value.CanSet` method will report whether or not a value can be modified.